Nutritional yeast is a superstar ingredient.

 Animal proteins are also considered to be complete sources of protein, containing all of the essential amino acids the body doesn’t produce.
 While plant protein sources, on the other hand, such as beans, lentils and nuts are considered to be incomplete proteins, as they lack one or more of the essential amino acids the body needs, which is why vegetarians and vegans love supplementing with nutritional yeast.

-We love nutritional yeast not only for the complete protein, but unlike animal sources, nooch is environmentally-sustainable and is produced without causing any harm to any animals!
+We, at Because, Animals, love nutritional yeast not only for the complete protein, but unlike animal sources, nooch is environmentally-sustainable and is produced without causing any harm to any animals!